Why strong glutes rule in pregnancy (and life)

 Strong legs and glutes will help both during labour – you’ll need those muscles for the pushing marathon that delivery can be – and in postpartum recovery.

-Strong glutes support a strong pelvic floor which is possibly the most important muscle group to concentrate on maintaining and strengthening during pregnancy.
+Glutes that are strong support a strong pelvic floor which is possibly the most important muscle group to concentrate on maintaining and strengthening during pregnancy.

 - Help stabilise and support the lower back and pelvic floor